reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 ## Creating Kafka Topics

-Lets us now see how we can create Kafka topics.
+Let`s now have a look at how we can create Kafka topics:

 ```java
 @Configuration